aleshaleksey/fansys23/04-combat.md

 ___
 ### Targeted attacks

-A targeted attack is an attack made specifically against an entity and involves the attacker and involves making a [NAP] or [SAP] based attack roll against the target.
-Usually these do damage, but they can also have other effects, for example the "grapple" manoeuvre.
+A targeted attack is an attack made specifically against an entity and involves the attacker making a [NAP] or [SAP] based attack roll against the target.
+Usually targeted attacks do damage, but they can also have other effects, for example the "grapple" manoeuvre.
 Targeted attacks can target more than one entity (eg ["Broad Strike"](06-abilities.md#broad-strike)), as long as they are specifically attacking those entities and not the general area.

 ___
 ### Area of effect attacks
-Area of effect attacks are made against a given area and generally effect all, or most of the entities and potentially objects within that area.
+Area of effect attacks are made against a given area and generally affect all, or most of the entities and potentially objects within that area.
 A ["Elemental Cone"](06-abilities.md#cone) or ["Forest of Flame"](08-spell-list.md#forest-of-flame) are examples of area of effect attacks, although an avalanche or a tsunami can also be seen as area of effect attack.
 Entities caught within an area of effect attack must succeed on a [saving throw](02-base-rules.md#saving-throws) vs the attack's save threshold or suffer the full effects of the attack.
 Sometimes, upon a successful save it still suffers some of the effects.
 It is possible for an area of effect attack to only target the square occupied by a single entity.

-It should be noted that in real life armour does protect against some of the effects of are of effect attacks (eg shrapnel from a grenade).
-This aspect of realism is largely eschewed in our simplified system.

 ___
 ### Attacks of influence